|

 Packing for a long distance road trip is very different from packing for any other type of vacation.
 If you pack properly, it will make travelling on the road a lot easier.

-Here are my road trips tips for packing on the road, and you might also be interested in my digital and printable packing guide, which includes a road trip packing guide!
+You might also be interested in my digital and printable packing guide, which includes a road trip packing guide!

-Trust me, it’s an annoying step, but you’l’l thank me later.
+Before you start cluttering your car with suitcases and bags, make sure it’s clean!
+Trust me, this might seem like an annoying step, but you’l’l thank me later.
 During your long distance road trip, the inside of your car is only going to only get messier, so at least start with it clean slate.

 renting a car in provence for a road trip through the south of France.
 A woman stands with a giant smile on her face, and two thumbs up and she stands next to the back of the car, where it says the name of the car, Megane (and her name is Meghan).
 There's a small white house int he background.